ACF

 2025-09-22 Reference source : Ministry of Environment

-On September 19, 2025, the Department of Resource Recycling under Taiwan’s Ministry of Environment recognizes 14 organizations for promoting sustainable and circular procurement of textiles.
+On September 19, 2025, the Department of Resource Recycling under Taiwan’s Ministry of Environment recognized 14 organizations for promoting sustainable and circular procurement of textiles.
 In line with international circular economy trends, the Department encourages public and private institutions to purchase uniforms and group apparel made from single-material textiles that can be recycled and reused.
-Suppliers are requested to provide take-back programs, repairs, and warranties to improve resource circularity and ensure materials can serve as input for recycled fibers.

 Sustainability in textiles also requires chemical compliance.
-The Department emphasizes reducing hazardous substances in clothing and adopting green design principles, aligning with international regulations such as the EU’s Ecodesign for Sustainable Products Regulation (ESPR), which mandates recyclability, repairability, and safer chemical usage for textiles and other products from 2027.
-By promoting circular textiles and the use of recycled fibers, the initiative indirectly supports compliance with chemical management laws and safer material use throughout the product lifecycle.
+The Department emphasizes reducing hazardous substances in clothing and adopting green design principles, aligning with international regulations such as the EU’s Ecodesign for Sustainable Products Regulation (ESPR), which from 2027 will mandate recyclability, repairability, and safer chemical usage for textiles and other products from 2027.

 Participating organizations span telecommunications, aviation, finance, retail, research, and public institutions, collectively procuring recyclable polyester garments.
 Supplier partners provide technical support to ensure garments meet both circularity and chemical safety standards.

 Looking ahead, the Department plans to expand circular procurement, encourage the voluntary use of recycled fibers in manufacturing, strengthen recycled material certification, and implement digital tracking systems for sustainable textiles.
-These measures aim to enhance both chemical safety and sustainability, building a robust local circular textile ecosystem centered on Taiwan’s green brand (gMIT).
+These measures aim to enhance both chemical safety and sustainability, supporting a robust local circular textile ecosystem centered on Taiwan’s green brand (gMIT).

 For more information, institutions and suppliers can visit the Ministry of Environment’s Textile Circular Zone here or the Taiwan Textile Industry Development Association’s eco-textile platform here.